 The actuarial science minor here at Sacred Heart University is looking for highly motivated mathematics and finance majors.
 Although other majors are welcome, the requirements for this minor require only a few extra courses beyond the math or finance major.
 Anyone interested in the actuarial program should visit the mathematics or finance departments for information.

 - FN 215 Financial Management

 - MA 151 Calculus 1

 - MA 261 Linear Algebra

 - FN 499/MA 349 Actuarial Mathematics

-Although not required for this minor, it is recommended that you take MA 332 Mathematical Probability and Statistics 2.
+Although not required for this minor, it is recommended that you take MA 332 Mathematical Statistics.
 If majoring in math, students should choose EC 202 and EC 203 for their required supporting courses.
 If majoring in Finance, EC 202 and EC 203 are mandatory.

 The following is a recommended schedule for this minor: